Athens : A Walk Around the Historical Center

 Back in the eighties and early nineties when I was kid, it was a working class area and Athens a different city altogether.
-We were allowed to roam outside by ourselves, therefore take a couple of friends, a ball, and head to the nearest square for a match.
-We also liked to explore the city.
-“Parents didn’t always approve that”.
+We were allowed to roam outside by ourselves, take a couple of friends, a ball, and head to the nearest square for a match.
+We liked to explore the city even if our parents didn’t always “approve” that.

-We would walk to the train tracks which are less than two minutes away from the block where I used to live.
-Once we got there we would turn left and walk along the fence while Metropolitan trains passed by every now and then with their rhythmic pulse-like thud.
+We walked to the train tracks which are less than two minutes away from the block where I used to live.
+Once there, we turned left and walked along the fence as the Metropolitan trains passed by every now and then with their rhythmic pulse-like thud.

-After the 12th high school and just before Pireos Avenue we stopped since it was the border of our neighborhood with Thission and we were not allowed to cross it, something we respected.
-Later in our teenhood, our strolls would grow longer and we would go on, turning right under the bridge and walking on the old abandoned tram tracks towards Thission which in turn would get us to the cobbled road of Dionisiou Areopagitou and from there straight all the way to Acropolis hill.
+Past the 12th high school and just before Pireos Avenue we would stopp since it was the border of our neighborhood with another ancient area—Thission, and we were not allowed to cross it, something we usually respected.
+Later in our teenhood, our strolls would grow longer and we would go on, turn right under the bridge and walk on the old abandoned tram tracks towards Thission which in turn would get us to the cobbled road of Dionisiou Areopagitou and from there straight all the way to Acropolis hill.

-If you try to draw the borders of the historical center on a map, it will look like a triangle between Thission, Monastiraki and Acropolis.
+If you try to draw the borders of Athens’ historical center on a map, it will look like a triangle between Thission, Monastiraki and Acropolis.
 Parthenon is the centrepiece of this ancient city.
 A building that condenses the spirit of ancient Greeks in its core.

-Forty six Doric order columns on the outer side, support one of the most important cultural buildings in the world.
-Made from the purest Pentelic marble the mountain had to offer.
-Even though it is severely damaged by Venetians, Turks, early Christians and plundered by Lord Elgin.
-It still is a monument to the love ancient Greeks had for arts and especially architecture.
+Forty six Doric order columns on the outer side, support this marvel of a building which is probably the most copied in the world.
+Made from the purest Pentelic marble the mountain had to offer and even though it is severely damaged by Venetians, Turks, early Christians and plundered by Lord Elgin, Parthenon is still is a monument to the love ancient Greeks had for arts and especially architecture.
 Even Caryatids, the female shaped columns that support Erechtheion seem to stare at the awe-inspiring temple.

 Theater of Dionysus & Herodus Atticus Odeon

-Looking to the west, is a flattop hill known as the Areopagus which was used as the first justice court of ancient Athens.
+To the west of Acropolis is a flattop hill known as the Areopagus which was used as the first justice court of ancient Athens.
 Nowadays people gather there to watch the sun setting behind the Observatory which is located opposite on the Nymphs’ hill.